tweag/nickel/doc/manual/merging.md

 server & firewall
 ```

-In the simple case where both record does not have common fields, it give a
+In the simple case where both records do not have common fields, it gives a
-record which is the union of both ones.
+record which is the union of both.

-If you have to merge with fields in commons, you will use two new concepts:
+If you have to merge records with fields in commons, you will use two new concepts:

 - default annotation,
 - overwriting,